Today’s Technology Leaders:

 Please tell me more about your name “QbitLogic.”
-We’ve discussed Machine Learning (ML) and its role in CodeAI but your company name appears to point to quantum technologies.
+We’ve discussed Machine Learning (ML) and its role in CodeAI, but your company name appears to point to quantum technologies.

-Ben: As the named suggests, QbitLogic is involved in the new, exciting and complex field of Quantum Computation.
+Ben: As the named suggests, QbitLogic is involved in the new, exciting, and complex field of Quantum Computation.
 The “Qbit” in QbitLogic is the fundamental unit of quantum computation.
 Qbits are just like transistors in classical computers, except that they can be 0 or 1 or a superposition of the two.
 Qbits interact via entanglement in a controlled quantum system.
 The properties of that system are described by a wave equation, which forms a probability distribution over its energy states in space and time.
-Because the energy of QC is nondeterministic, you have to sample it multiple times and then assume that the most commonly occurring output is the ground state, which becomes the binary solution vector to your problem.
+Because the energy of a QC is nondeterministic, you have to sample it multiple times and then assume that the most commonly occurring output is the ground state, which becomes the binary solution vector to your problem.

-So it’s interesting that people want to perform deterministic computations using a probabilistic system.
+It's interesting that people want to perform deterministic computations using a probabilistic system.
 The reason it’s described by probability is because at the smallest level all properties of the universe are uncertain.
 For small enough particles, there’s a limit to how much we can know about their position and momentum, a famous concept called the Heisenberg uncertainty principle.
 So building a computational machine on top of that theory and then running programs on it to obtain solutions to a problem is like applying logic to something that is illogical.
 Quantum mechanics doesn’t make sense, really.
 Richard Feynman was famous for saying that nobody understands quantum mechanics.
 So to build a computer based on that theory is sort of an oxymoron.
 QbitLogic is applying logic to Qbits, which are fundamentally illogical in their operation.